 My life has been a journey of learning to love and care for myself well.
 A journey to freedom.

-I have an addictive personality and this gets me into trouble if I am not living fully conscious, eyes and heart wide open.
+I used to have an addictive personality and this got me into trouble until I learned to live fully conscious, eyes and heart wide open.
 I have walked through suicide attempts, anxiety and panic attacks, chronic pain, loss & grief, binge eating & body shame.
 Not necessarily in that order.

 For most of my life, I did not find living easy.
-I have needed to choose to live.
-I consciously and determinedly choose to show up fully to this imperfect and beautiful life of mine.
+I needed to choose to live.
+Today, I consciously and determinedly choose to show up fully to this imperfect and beautiful life of mine in every season.